h2oai/mlops-dai-runtimes/gcp-vertex-ai-mojo-scorer/README.md

-# DAI Deployment Template for GCP AI Platform Unified
+# DAI Deployment Template for GCP Vertex AI

-The docker image that is built by this project can be pushed to gcr.io and used for scoring Driverless AI Mojos in GCP AI Platform Unified.
+The docker image that is built by this project can be pushed to gcr.io and used for scoring Driverless AI Mojos in GCP Vertex AI.

 ## Building